LTUC/amman-dotnet-401d2/Curriculum/Class04/LAB.md

 =====================================

 ## To Submit this Assignment
-- Create a new repo on your personal GitHub account
-- Name your repo `Lab##-TITLE`
+- If you have not done so already, clone the class repo
+- Be sure to `pull` for updated content
+- Copy the starter code in class 04 to a newly created git repo (`cp -r location/of/startercode/. location/of/new/git/repo) (**Don't forget about the "dot" at the end of code source**)
-- Download the starter code of Tic Tac Toe from the class repo
+- Do an `initial commit` of the starter code
+- Create a branch named `NAME-LAB##`
-- write your code
+- Write your code
+- Commit often
-- push to your repository
+- Push to your repository
+- Create a pull request from your branch back your `master` branch.
-- submit a link to your Repo in canvas
+- Submit a link to your PR in canvas
+- Merge your PR back into master
 - Include a `README.md` (contents described below)

 ## Directions
 Building off of your starter code provided from the class repo, complete the `Game` class.

-Find the `TODO`s in the code(Hint: Go to your "view" menu and select "Task List", This will show you all of your TODOs within the starter code)
+Find the `TODO`s in the code (Hint: Go to your "view" menu and select "Task List", This will show you all of your TODOs within the starter code)

-In addition to completing the TODOs, add summery comments above all of the methods that do not currently have summary comments.
+In addition to completing the TODOs, add summary comments above all of the methods that do not currently have summary comments.
 Be sure to explain what the main purpose of the method is, in addition to where it is being called/used.
 Identify the parameters and returns in the appropriate xml tags.